pedro-moreira-ibm/bob_workshop_portugal/watsonx-orchestrate-labs/ask-hr/assets/hands-on-lab-askHR.md

    AI agents don’t always act alone.
 They can also interact with other agents and tools to solve more complex tasks.
 For instance, an AI agent might call on a weather service (a tool) to check the forecast, or coordinate with another AI agent that handles scheduling.

-   In these examples, reasoning includes deciding which tools or agents to use, when, and how to communicate with them.<br>
+   In these examples, reasoning includes deciding which tools or agents to use, when, and how to communicate with them.

 Now, let's make a completely different question and again analyze the reasoning of the agent.